sajjadGG/book-python/basics/looping/nested.rst

     DATA = [('Jan', 'Twardowski'), 'Watney', 42, 13.37, {True, None, False}]

-    for outer in DATA:
+    for obj in DATA:
-        for inner in outer:
+        for inner in obj:
             print(inner)

     # Jan